-The industry is already hard at work in taking action to ease travel anxiety with new hotel housekeeping programs that promise a clean room and safe stay.
-Best practices for cleaning, including the use of disinfectants approved by the EPA for use against COVID-19, have already been established.
+The industry has already taken action to ease travel anxiety with housekeeping cleaning protocols that assure a clean room and safe stay.
 However, there’s more that needs to be done.
-Clearly communicating the steps taken and frequency of cleaning performed, and providing available data around the level of clean achieved, will become an important part of the industry cleaning toolkit in support of hotel reopenings.
+Clearly communicating the steps taken and frequency of cleaning performed, and providing available data around the level of clean achieved, will continue to be an important part of the industry’s cleaning toolkit in the aftermath of the pandemic.

-The American Hotel and Lodging Association (AHLA) has set a standard for cleanliness after coronavirus with its Stay Safe campaign.
+The American Hotel and Lodging Association (AHLA) has set a standard for cleanliness after Coronavirus with its Stay Safe campaign.
 The initiative is based on recommendations from medical industry leaders and scientists for enhancing cleanliness protocols throughout every part of a hotel and reducing person-to-person contact.
-The initiative promises greater transparency of its established processes, which is key as guests are likely to be more discerning about paying for a cleaner hotel stay in the months to come.
+The initiative promises greater transparency of its established processes, which is key as guests are still more discerning about paying for a cleaner hotel stay.

 Certifications offer objectivity

 As Rogers points out, there has always been an expectation of cleanliness from hotel housekeeping.
 But Dr. Demian Hodari, Associate Professor of Strategic Management for EHL, a Swiss school for hoteliers, points out that simply communicating standards of cleanliness is as short-sighted as airlines basing business on safety records: safety is the minimum expectation.
 Hotels must go beyond messaging to truly differentiate.